rasifr/spock/docs/functions/spock-sub-enable.md

 ## FLAGS
     -i, --immediate=IMMEDIATE
-        If False, sub will start after the current transaction.
+        tells Spock when to stop the subscription.
+If set to `true`, the subscription is stopped immediately; if set to `false` (the default), it will be only stopped at the end of current transaction.